mustafaquraish/aecor/README.md

 $ ./bootstrap/aecor -h
 ```

-### Setting up environment [Optional, recommended]
+### Setting up environment [recommended]

-In order to use `aecor` from outside the repository root, it is recommended to add the following to your `.bashrc`
+In order to use `aecor` compiler from a folder that is not repository root, it is recommended to add the following to your `.bashrc`
 (or other way of setting up envionment in your shell)

 ```bash